vpfarr/vpfarr/README.md

 - 👋 Hi, I’m Valentin
 - 👀 I’m interested in everything IT.
-Programming, tinkering, experimenting, building tools and new solutions
+Programming, tinkering, automating things, building tools and games
-- 🌱 I’m currently learning about Kubernetes & KubeVirt and advanced IaC toolstacks
+- 🌱 I’m currently working with the Godot Game Engine, working with Django and learning about advanced IaC toolstacks

 <!---
 vpfarr/vpfarr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.